 No CPA is going to spend a bunch of time talking about this.
 You get the point.

-A Final, Special Case Benefit: No Corporation Income Tax
+A Final, Special Case Benefit: No Corporate Income Tax

 One other tax savings benefit that S corporations deliver should be mentioned.
 This is a special case and applies only to businesses currently operated as regular corporations, also known as C corporations.

-An S corporation (in most situations) pays no corporation income tax.
-And this feature means that as compared to a C corporation, an S corporation can save corporation income taxes.
+An S corporation (in most situations) pays no corporate income tax.
+And this feature means that as compared to a C corporation, an S corporation can save corporate income taxes.

 For example, suppose a regular C corporation (after paying wages to shareholder employees) delivers pretax profits of $1,000,000.
 The corporation will pay a 34% corporate income tax on this money.